joe-irving/defundclimatechaos/_resources/how-to-make-a-thing.md

 ### Step one - Design your lantern

-* Think about the climate crisis, the people, places and things that you want to protect - something personal to you.
+* Think about the climate crisis, the people, places and things that you want to protect.
+Pick something personal to you or that touched you.
-* Create a design mixing colours, words and images that will shine through lantern.
+* Think of a simple a design mixing colours, words and images that will shine through lantern.
+Think about how your words or design will shine through when lit from the inside.
-* Prepare your materials, eg. using strips of coloured tissue paper, cut outs from this newspaper, pens and thin paper.
+* Prepare your materials, eg. using strips of coloured tissue paper, cut outs from [this newspaper](https://bit.ly/ClimateLanternPack), pens and thin paper.

 ### Step 2 - Make your lantern